COVID-19 in Indigenous communities: What you need to know this week

 If you think you may have COVID-19, please consult your local health department to book an appointment at a screening clinic.

-CBC Indigenous is looking to hear from First Nations, Métis, and Inuit who have contracted COVID-19.
-If you would like to share your experience, please email us.
+CBC Indigenous is looking to hear from First Nations, Métis, and Inuit who have contracted COVID-19 or lost a loved one to COVID-19.
+If you would like to share your story, please email us at firstname.lastname@example.org.